Friday, June 26, 2009

 Back before he completely lost his mind, Geraldo Rivera was a TV journalist who initially made his name exposing bad behavior a la 60 Minutes.
 Following an exposé on the living conditions at a home for the mentally ill, he convinced John and Yoko to stage a benefit concert in the summer of 1972, which they did.
 In the end, two shows were staged.

-Live In New York City doesn’t have the raw energy of Live Peace In Toronto or the giddiness of his appearance with Elton John in 1974, but as a historical document it’s still essential — assuming you can find it, as it’s out of print now — and that’s where it gets its points.
-It was a pleasant surprise to be getting more authorized visits into the archives, and we no idea where it would go from here.
+Live In New York City doesn’t have the raw energy of Live Peace In Toronto, or the giddiness of his appearance with Elton John in 1974, but as a historical document it’s still essential, and that’s where it gets its points.
+It was a pleasant surprise to be getting more authorized visits into the archives, and we no idea where it would go from here, if at all.

 John Lennon Live In New York City (1986)—